mapbox/mbxmapkit/README.md

 ### Linking Requirements

-MBXMapKit requires `libsqlite3.dylib` and `MapKit.framework` to be linked with your build target in order to compile properly.
+MBXMapKit requires `libsqlite3.dylib` to be linked with your build target in order to compile properly.

 ### Getting Help